 Students will attend a variety of in-depth master classes taught by Liberty University Theatre Arts faculty and staff.
 Learn more about the faculty and staff.

 Each student will need to bring bed linens, a pillow, a towel, toiletries, camp clothes, dance shoes if possible, and a Bible.
-Students may also want to bring snack foods, water bottle, a bathing suit for the LaHaye indoor pool, recreational clothes, musical theatre sheet music, scene or monologue books, and laundry detergent.
+Students may also want to bring snack foods, water bottle, a bathing suit for the LaHaye indoor pool, recreational clothes, and laundry detergent.
 Camp attire: Men's Dress - Casual clothes, recreation/dance clothes, modest swimwear, a semi-formal outfit for the final catered dinner, an all black outfit for the cabaret, jazz shoes if you have them.
 All students must have close toed shoes.
 Please no spandex or speedos; Women's Dress - Casual clothes, recreation/dance clothes, modest 1-piece swimwear, a semi-formal outfit for the final catered dinner, an all black outfit for the cabaret, jazz/ballet shoes if you have them.
 All students must have close toed shoes.
-Please no spandex
+Please no spandex.

 The first option is to drive.
 However, it may be more convenient for a student to arrive by train, bus, or plane.
 Liberty University Theatre will provide shuttle service from the Lynchburg Amtrak station, the Lynchburg Bus Station, and the Lynchburg Regional Airport.
 Students may also wish to fly in to the Roanoke Regional Airport or Greensboro Regional Airport; however shuttle service will not be provided from these locations.

 The Wingate Inn, The Kirkley Hotel, and The Extended Stay America are all within minutes or walking distance of the University.
-A catered dinner will be held on the final Saturday of camp before the Acting Uncut sponsored production and Acting Uncut cabaret.
-The 2011 catered dinner menu included roast beef, roasted pork loin, herb roasted red bliss potatoes, glazed apples, green beans almondine, and an assortment of desserts.
+A catered dinner will be held on the final Saturday of camp before the Acting Uncut performance cabaret.
+An example of a past catered dinner menu included roast beef, roasted pork loin, herb roasted red bliss potatoes, glazed apples, green beans almondine, and an assortment of desserts.
 The cost for the catered dinner is $20/guest.
-This cost also includes a ticket to the Acting Uncut sponsored production.

 Yes!
 Acting Uncut is a great opportunity for potential Liberty students to come, live in the dorms, eat in the dining hall, and meet Liberty Theatre students, faculty, and staff members.
 If you have already graduated from high school and are interested in attending Acting Uncut, please contact Professor Chris Nelson at firstname.lastname@example.org.